MevliN/rgti2023-24/README.md

 renderer.js: This file handles rendering the game scene.
 It uses the WebGPU API to draw the player car and traffic cars.

 sound.js: This file handles sound effects.
 It plays sound effects when the player dodges a car or when a collision occurs.

-modelLoader.js: This file handles loading 3D models.
-It uses the fetchObjFile function to load models from OBJ files.